 As the saying goes, there’s a first for everything and this year is definitely a good year for firsts in Dundee.
 Having built a reputation over the last two centuries as a hub for innovation, the city has just been officially recognised by the United Nations as a UNESCO City of Design – the first in the UK to be awarded the honour.

 Dundee has certainly made its mark on the world with contributions to a diverse range of fields; from medical research, including the development of aspirin in 1876, to the computer gaming industry, popular comics and more.
 It will now be in the company of the likes of Berlin, Beijing, Buenos Aires and Montreal.

 To celebrate the prestigious title being awarded to the city, we’ve come up with top tips of things to see and do in our City of Design… but there’s plenty more to discover.

 The V&A and McManus museums

-The new V&A Museum of Design Dundee, tipped to be open by 2017, will be the focal point of the city’s new waterfront.
+The new V&A Dundee, opening 15 September 2018, will be the focal point of the city’s new waterfront.
 The first to be built in the UK outside of London, it will be dedicated specifically to Scotland’s outstanding design heritage.

 If you can’t wait that long, the McManus Art Gallery and Museum in Albert Square will play host to travelling Victoria & Albert Museum exhibitions until the new site opens.
 The McManus needs no excuse to visit.
 Housed within a splendid Gothic Revival-style building in the very heart of the city, the museum boasts eight galleries crammed full of exhibits about the history of Dundee as well as fine art and world cultures.

 The Women’s Trail